README - it-journey

 - Internet connection for downloading dependencies

 Q: How much time should I dedicate to learning?
-A: Based on learner surveys conducted between March 2022 and December 2025:
+A: A steady rhythm matters more than marathon sessions:

 Technical Questions